 Our goal for the dairy herd is to continuously enhance the accuracy and relevance of the EBI (Economic Breeding Index) as a guide for breeding dairy replacements.
 We are also seeking to continuously improve genetic evaluations for all the current traits and introduce new traits as the research allows.

-The Dairy Beef index was launched in 2019, with the aim of ensuring that farmers can make the most profitable decisions when using beef bulls to breed beef off-spring from the dairy herd.
+The Dairy Beef index was launched in 2019 and further promoted in 2020, with the aim of ensuring that farmers can make the most profitable decisions when using beef bulls to breed beef off-spring from the dairy herd.